akjoshi/linkedsdg/README.md

 ## To deploy to linkedsdg.apps.officialstatistics.org

+**Note: to deploy on a local kubernetes cluster, you need to find/replace `linkedsdg.apps.officialstatistics.org` with `localhost` in the webapp subfolder**

 Once you are satisfied with your changes, you will need to do the following:

 0. Modify all tags in docker-compose.yml, docker-compose-test.yml, and docker-compose-prod.yml.
 These must be incremented each time a new version is deployed.
 At the time this was written, then version was v0.4.
 So the tags would look like this: